New vertical farm will promote innovation in agriculture

 It will focus on growing fruit and vegetables and it will promote innovation in agriculture.

-The vertical farm movement has been spearheaded in Scotland by Integrated Growth Solutions which opened a demonstration unit at the James Hutton Institute at Invergowrie in 2018.
+The vertical farm movement has been spearheaded in Scotland by Intelligent Growth Solutions which opened a demonstration unit at the James Hutton Institute at Invergowrie in 2018.

 SRUC says crop yield and growth rates of plants at the Edinburgh facility will be analysed and the carbon footprint of all resource inputs will be compared to other production systems.